Our vision is to see cities transformed by equipping people to know Christ, experience community and influence culture.

 7 CITY'S DREAM

 We dream of a church that transforms cities.
-We envision a church that shapes the future of societies locally and globally and influences the forces that shape culture.
-We envision a church that inspires community.
-We dream of a church committed to authentic, biblical, Christ-centered community with Christ-followers who fully embrace Scripture as absolute truth.
-We envision a church that awakens people to their unique purpose and unleashes them to grow to their full God-given capacity.
+We envision a church that shapes the future of societies locally and globally.
+We envision a church that equips people to know Christ personally and be transformed by the power of His Spirit and His Word.
+We dream of a church committed to authentic, biblical, Christ-centered community with other followers of Christ.
+We envision a church that awakens people to their God-given purpose and unleashes them to grow to their full capacity.
 We see a church that mentors and mobilizes emerging generations to create the future.
-We envision a church that influences culture.
+We envision a church that positively influences culture.
 We dream of a church that is outrageously generous and is committed to seeing people redeemed to Christ and societies restored to their God-intended design.
 We envision a church that changes the future.

 OUR CORE VALUES